What Is Delta 11 THC?

 Is there a delta 11 THC?

 Yes, delta-11 tetrahydrocannabinol is verified as being a genuine cannabinoid known to exist in Cannabis sativa.
+Delta 11 is structurally similar to more prominent cannabinoids, which means that the molecules of other forms of THC, as well as cannabidiol (CBD), can be rearranged to produce delta 11 isolates at a high rate.
 The first scholarly mention of delta 11 THC is in a 1974 paper on the social impact of cannabis use, and the metabolism of this rare cannabinoid was investigated in detail in a 1990 laboratory study.
 No research on delta 11 has been published since.

 What is delta-11 tetrahydrocannabinol (delta 11 THC)?